🚚 Free delivery in France from %currency%%amount% of purchase

 Gum arabic, sometimes called acacia gum, has a long history of culinary use, particularly in African and Middle Eastern cuisines.

-Refreshing drinks — To add texture and consistency to traditional beverages
+Refreshing drinks — To add texture and body to traditional beverages

-Confectionery — Essential ingredient in the preparation of candies, chewing gum, sugared almonds, and Turkish delight
+Confectionery — An essential ingredient in the preparation of candies, chewing gum, sugared almonds, and Turkish delight

-Natural thickener — For sauces, soups, and icings
+Natural thickener — For sauces, soups, and glazes

 Food binder — Holds ingredients together in baked goods